A look back at the year that the Sub-Saharan African startup scene found its stride

 Acquisitions, IPOs

 Exits and public offerings are still scant in Africa’s tech landscape.
 There was a notable acquisition in online real estate startup ToLet.com.ng’s purchase of Jumia House Nigeria from e-commerce unicorn Jumia in November.
-Africa’s much anticipated and much delayed IPO of fintech firm Interswitch is expected in 2019, according to Nigerian tech insiders—who offered TechCrunch perspective on other African ventures with listing potential.
+Africa’s much anticipated and much delayed IPO of fintech firm Interswitch is expected in 2019, according to Nigerian tech insiders — who offered TechCrunch perspective on other African ventures with listing potential.

-Tech to Power
+Tech to power

 African tech and politics collided on several occasions in 2017.
-In September, Anti-government protests in Togo, and the use of social media to mobilize them, led to the president shutting down the internet for several days.
+In September, anti-government protests in Togo, and the use of social media to mobilize them, led to the president shutting down the internet for several days.

-In a tech to power success story, Cameroon’s #BringBackOurInternet movement—developed by local IT activists—went global, forcing the country’s government to restore connectivity after switching it off in response to demonstrations that started in January. \\
+In a tech to power success story, Cameroon’s #BringBackOurInternet movement — developed by local IT activists — went global, forcing the country’s government to restore connectivity after switching it off in response to demonstrations that started in January.

-Revenues and Space
+Revenues and space

 Big revenue news from African tech startups is still elusive, but Paga offered promising info in August.
 The Nigerian digital payments firm reported its first EBITDA positive quarter, after processing 31 million transactions worth some $1.3 billion since inception.

-And in July, teams from Nigeria and Ghana launched satellites into space, with a little help from SpaceX and NASA—demonstrating the sky was not the limit for Africa’s scientists and techies in 2017.
+And in July, teams from Nigeria and Ghana launched satellites into space, with a little help from SpaceX and NASA — demonstrating the sky was not the limit for Africa’s scientists and techies in 2017.

-More Africa Related Stories @TechCrunch
+More Africa-related stories @TechCrunch

-African Tech Around the Net
+African tech around the ‘net

-· How Africa’s Tech Generation Is Changing The Continent— @NationalGeographic
+- How Africa’s Tech Generation Is Changing The Continent — @NationalGeographic

-· Africa’s Smartphone Market in Early Stages of Recovery—@BusinessTechFeatured Image: NASA/Bill Ingalls/NASA/Bill Ingalls
+- Africa’s Smartphone Market in Early Stages of Recovery — @BusinessTech

 0